 This abbey, named after the monks’ white coats, was closed at the French Revolution.

 The monks erected a defensive wooden tower around 830AD in order to protect their abbey from the Vikings’ raids.

 This first castle was rebuilt in stone in the 12th century.

-The island then depended on the seigneury of Garnache (near Chateauneuf, inland).
+The island then depended on the lordship of Garnache (near Chateauneuf, inland).

 The Chateau de Noirmoutier is a superb illustration of military architecture!

 It consists of a central keep and courtyard protected by high walls and defensive towers.

 The island was indeed coveted over the centuries, because of its exceptional geographical situation, off the coast of France and south of the Loire estuary!

 The castle resisted the English attacks during the Hundred Years War, and the Spaniards’ in the 16th century, however, fell to the hands of the Dutch in 1674!

 It changed hand a couple of times afterwards, until Louis XV acquired it in 1767.